Skip to content

 Because of its relational database foundation, you can create more bases that link to each other, and you can run automations in the background.
 For example, when I create a new client project in one table, Airtable automatically creates associated tasks in a related table.

-Don't come to Airtable looking for just another spreadsheet app.
+Don't come to Airtable looking for just another Excel alternative.
 Instead, use Airtable as a springboard for realizing many of the tasks you wish your other spreadsheet app could do.
 And with its Zapier integration, you can connect Airtable to thousands of other apps, to do things like keep track of leads, add records from your web browser, and create custom notifications.
 Learn more about how to automate Airtable, or get started with one of these workflows.

 Airtable pricing: Free plan available; premium plans from $20/seat/month for 50,000 records/base, 20GB/base, and 1-year snapshot history.

-Which spreadsheet software should you use?
+Which Excel alternative should you use?

 Excel is the undisputed powerhouse of the spreadsheet world, but it can be overkill for many common tasks.
 Google Sheets should be your next stop, or if you're looking for a Google Sheets alternative, try Zoho Sheet.
 If you want a native application rather than a browser solution, LibreOffice Calc is your best bet.
 Airtable and Smartsheet, on the other hand, are entirely different beasts, allowing you to do things most spreadsheet apps can't.
 Quip is your go-to for combining documents and spreadsheets.
 And finally, CryptPad is your data-encrypted privacy solution.